-SBTi (Science Based Targets initiative) is a collaboration between CDP (Carbon Disclosure Project), the United Nations Global Compact, the World Wide Fund for Nature (WWF).
+\SBTi (Science Based Targets initiative) is a collaboration between CDP (Carbon Disclosure Project), the United Nations Global Compact, the World Resources Institute (WRI) and the World Wide Fund for Nature (WWF).
 More than 10,000 companies have joined the initiative to set their science-based targets.
-SBTi develops methodologies and frameworks for different industries, helping them contribute to carbon reduction as part of the global warming.
+SBTi develops methodologies and frameworks for different industries, helping them contribute to carbon reduction as part of the global effort to limit global warming.